YujioNako/Helldivers_2_Data_Recorder/README.md

 # Helldivers_2_Data_Recorder
-Record data from public api (helldiverscompanion.com)
+A Python-based tool for recording and analyzing data from the Helldivers 2 game using the public API from helldiverscompanion.com.

 ## How to Start
+* Clone the repository
-* Install requirements
+* Install dependencies in global or virtual environment
-* Set your config in `config.py`
+* Set your config in `config.py` (Including IP, port, poll interval, etc.)
 * Run `run.py` for monitor and web server (You can run monitor with `monitor.py`, and run web server with `app.py` too)
 * Open the url set in your `config.py` and surf the data